EnvelopSound/Earshot/README.md

 You may be missing key binaries installed by Git LFS.
 Make sure you have used `git clone` to get Earshot, not downloaded it a zip file.
 If you installed Git LFS after cloning this repository, you can run `git lfs checkout` to inflate the binaries.

+* I get some other error.

+You can look at the nginx-rtmp ffmpeg logs in the container.
+First open a shell:

+    docker exec -it earshot_nginx-rtmp_1 sh

+Then tail the log file here:

+    tail -f /tmp/nginx_rtmp_ffmpeg_log

 ## Using Webtools ##

 Load http://localhost/webtools in your browser to monitor and debugs streams from the transcoder.
 Chrome or Firefox preferred.